Dissipative $\Lambda$CDM model with causal sign-switching bulk viscous pressure: Introduction

+In this article, we adopt Truncated Israel-Stewart (TIS) theory to model bulk viscosity \cite{ISRAEL1979341, PhysRevD.48.1597}, primarily because it is a relatively simple second-order framework compared to the Full Israel-Stewart (FIS) formalism.
+Also, like FIS theory, TIS formalism is also causal and stable in the linear regime \cite{PhysRevD.107.114028, HISCOCK1983466, OLSON199018}, and is sometimes preferred over FIS theory.
+Moreover, there is significant evidence favoring the TIS theory over the FIS formalism \cite{PhysRevLett.122.221602, 2021CQGra..38n5016J}.
+Also, some studies suggest that TIS can either be seen as a more constrained version of FIS or as a distinct phenomenological extension \cite{Piattella:2011bs}.
+Hence, by using the TIS formalism to incorporate viscosity, along with a novel "enthalpy density"-dependent bulk viscous coefficient, we demonstrate that it is possible to obtain an analytical solution for the Hubble parameter even in the presence of a cosmological constant and other independently evolving cosmic components.

-The article is organized as follows: In Sec. \ref{3} we introduce bulk viscosity in standard $\Lambda$CDM model and formulate $\Lambda$vDM model of the Universe.
-In Sec. \ref{4} we impose theoretical and observational constraints on the model parameters and estimate their best fit values.
-Following this, we investigate the evolution of relevant cosmological observables in Sec. \ref{5}, and carryout a comprehensive thermodynamic analysis of the model in Sec. \ref{6}.
-Subsequently, in Sec. \ref{7} we develop a Unified Dark Matter (UDM) interpretation for this model and hence show that, under the said UDM interpretation, the present model satisfies the \enquote{near equilibrium condition} defined in TIS theory.
-Finally, in Sec. \ref{8}, we conclude the study by highlighting the important results from this investigation.
+The article is organized as follows: In Sec. \ref{2}, we will introduce bulk viscosity in the standard $\Lambda$CDM model and formulate the $\Lambda$vDM model of the Universe.
+In Sec. \ref{3}, we impose theoretical and observational constraints on the model parameters and estimate their best-fit values.
+Following this, we investigate the evolution of relevant cosmological observables in Sec. \ref{4} and conduct a comprehensive thermodynamic analysis of the model in Sec. \ref{5}.
+Subsequently, in Sec. \ref{6}, we develop a Unified Dark Matter (UDM) interpretation for this model and hence show that, under the said UDM interpretation, the present model satisfies the \enquote{near equilibrium condition} defined in TIS theory in Sec. \ref{7}.
+Finally, in Sec. \ref{8}, we conclude the study by highlighting the critical results from this investigation.